chevah/geck/content/security-humanops.rst

 Overview
 ========

 The following is more of a public-facing overview or a process rather than focusing on the step-by-step portion of security.
-We also have additional security requirements - system administrators will utilize more stringent security, travelers will want to utilize more stringent travel security processes, developers will have secure coding practices etc.

 The focus is on the human-side of security with some suggestions of tools and tactics.